• Ring of Brodgar, Orkney

 We've picked out some of the guided tours you can join across Orkney over the winter months, before the days start to get longer once again.

 Orkney’s UNESCO World Heritage Site is a major draw for visitors during the summer months, but it can be a different story during autumn and winter.
 The change in season brings a change in atmosphere, with low light transforming places like the Ring of Brodgar and the Standing Stones of Stenness.
-The fantastic Historic Environment Scotland Ranger Service continues to run free guided walks at both sites throughout the winter – strike it lucky and you might have your own personal tour guide.
+The fantastic Historic Environment Scotland Ranger Service continues to run free guided walks at both sites until 19 December 2024, then in the New Year from 8 January 2025.
+Strike it lucky and you might have your own personal tour guide.

 You can also get a guided tour inside the incredible chambered cairn at Maeshowe, complete with its Viking runic graffiti.
 Booking is essential - find out more via the Historic Environment Scotland website.